okkindel/GCCompiler/README.md

 | g++   | 7.3.0   |
 | make  | 4.1     |

 To compile program from sources, just run command `make` or `make compiler` in `./compiler` folder.
-Your program will appear in `./out` directory.
+Your compiler will appear in `./out` directory.

 ## Run your first program